-WR Gordon: Browns have 'a lot more work to do'
+WR Gordon: 'A lot more work to do' for Browns

 "Just a fade," Gordon said.
 "That's all it was.
 Just caught a fade.
 Press, quick release, fought through the press and executed the fade."

-That was one of Kizer's better throws, but he had a day when there too many errant ones.
-He finished 15-for-32, 47 percent, which won't win many games.
+That was one of Kizer's better throws, but the signal-caller had a day in which there too many errant ones.
+He finished 15-for-32 (47 percent), which won't win many games.

 "Completing balls in this league is very hard," Kizer said.

-There were moments when adding Gordon seemed to change the feel of the Browns offense.
-Gordon and Corey Coleman started, and when Duke Johnson was on the field with tight end David Njoku (four catches, 74 yards and a touchdown) the Browns had some talented young players together.
+There were moments when adding Gordon seemed to change the feel of the Browns' offense.
+Gordon and Corey Coleman started, and when Duke Johnson Jr. was on the field with tight end David Njoku (four catches, 74 yards and a touchdown), the Browns had some talented young players together.
 By the fourth quarter, though, Gordon admitted that he felt it.

-"Most definitely tired," he said.
+"Most definitely tired," Gordon said.
 "It's an NFL game, four quarters.
 You're going to get tired."

-Jackson said more practice time will help Gordon and Kizer develop timing, and that this first game was "just a start for Josh."
+Jackson said more practice time will help Gordon and Kizer develop timing and that this first game was "just a start for Josh."

 "Everybody else has to do their part too," Jackson said.
 "We can't just sit around and watch Josh."